The longest-living person on planet earth. The most famous centenarians

 2. Republic of Korea

 The Republic of Korea (South Korea) focuses on the health of its citizens even more than some Western world.
-Although Koreans live long lives, they face a serious and growing problem of pollution. environment and urbanization.
-Nearly half of the 51 million Koreans live in the Seoul metropolitan area.
-Moreover, there is growing concern about South Korea causes mental health, since the country recorded the most high level suicide in industrial developed countries ah (26 deaths per 100,000 inhabitants).
+Even though Koreans live long, they face a serious and growing pollution problem. environment and urbanization.
+Almost half of all 51 million Koreans live in the Seoul metropolitan area.
+Moreover, there is increasing concern in South Korea causes mental health, since the country recorded the most high level suicides in industrial developed countries ah (26 deaths per 100,000 inhabitants).

 3. New Zealand

 New Zealand is a paradise for any adventurer.
-With an outstanding variety of animals, as well as a unique climate, New Zealand is one of the most comfortable places to live on Earth.
-The calm and sedate way of life in this country has become famous all over the world.
+Thanks to its outstanding diversity of animals, as well as its unique climate, New Zealand is one of the most comfortable places to live on Earth.
+The calm and sedate way of life in this country has become famous throughout the world.

 4. Canada

 One of the most developed countries on the planet, Canada is also one of the most popular among immigrants.
 However, Canada is also the most educated country in the world - more than half of adults (51%) have at least a bachelor's degree.
-Despite the huge number of immigrants that come into the country every year (Canada hosts 10% of the world's refugees annually), life expectancy numbers are not falling as much as one might expect.
+Despite the huge number of immigrants who come to the country each year (Canada receives 10% of the world's refugees each year), life expectancy numbers are not falling as much as might be expected.

 5. France

 The French are known as some of the healthiest people in the world.
-The combination of a healthy Mediterranean diet, one of the the best systems health care in the world, and good quality life helps the French to live to an average age of 81.84 years.
-It is also interesting that France has one of the largest discrepancies between the life expectancy of men and women, with the average French woman living six years longer than the average French man.
+A combination of a healthy Mediterranean diet, one of best systems health care in the world, as well as good quality life helps the French live to an average age of 81.84 years.
+It's also interesting that France has one of the largest discrepancies between men's and women's lifespans, with the average French woman living six years longer than the average French man.

 6. Sweden

-Throughout Scandinavia, life expectancy is over 80 years, one of the healthiest regions in the world.
-The record holder in Scandinavia is Sweden, in which very high quality water, and low levels of air pollution.
-An important factor is also the fact that the diet of the Swedes includes a lot of fish and berries, which reduces the risk of cardiovascular diseases.
+Across Scandinavia, the average life expectancy is over 80 years - one of the healthiest regions in the world.
+The record holder in Scandinavia is Sweden, which has very high quality water, and low levels of air pollution.
+An important factor is also that the Swedes’ diet includes a lot of fish and berries, which reduces the risk of cardiovascular diseases.

 7. Israel